BediBot/BediBot-Rewrite/README.md

 ## Contributors

-Active Developers: Aadi Chaudhary, Joe Ma, Sahil Kale, Zayd Tahir
+Active Developers: Aadi Chaudhary, Sahil Kale, Zayd Tahir

-Additional Contributors: Carson Bay, Leo Gabriel
+Additional Contributors: Carson Bay, Leo Gabriel, Joe Ma

 Please contact if you'd like to use any part of this code in your own repo :)